nbdc-datahub/hbcd-docs/docs/instruments/SED/current-employment.md

 <tr>
 <td>New item</td>
 <td>NA</td>
-<td style="word-wrap: break-word; white-space: normal;">The following questions are about substances that you or any member of your child's<br />household may be exposed to during your/their current employment.</td>
+<td style="word-wrap: break-word; white-space: normal;">The following questions are about substances that you or any member of your child's household may be exposed to during your/their current employment.</td>
 </tr>
 <tr>
 <td>New item</td>